julianpeeters/sbt-avrohugger/README.md

 ```

-`scala-custom-types` and `scala-custom-namespace` require additional imports (I'm not sure why these aren't picked up with the other settings, anybody know why we have to import them separately?):
+`avro-scala-custom-types` and `avro-scala-custom-namespace` require additional imports (I'm not sure why these aren't picked up with the other settings, anybody know why we have to import them separately?):

 ```scala
 import sbtavrohugger.AvrohuggerSettings.{ avroScalaCustomTypes, avroScalaCustomNamespace }